nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   - Defaults to `00:00:00` if the `/timestamp` argument is not specified
 - [<span style="color:#e46c0a">`tag_1, tag_2, ...`</span>](#tag-format) : The tags to apply to the video
   - Repeated tags (if any) will be ignored
+- <span style="color:#e46c0a">`/watch`</span> : If specified, the video will be marked as "watched", else, it will be marked as "not watched"

 <details open>
 <summary>Example</summary>